StudioEtrange/serialize-env-json/README.md

 ## usage from docker image

-A docker image exist with serialize-env-json inside it.
+A docker image exists with `serialize-env-json` inside it.
+There is a version into dockerhub and github container regitry for each tag on this code repository.

    ```
    docker run -it studioetrange/serialize-env-json:0.0.2 --help
+   docker run -it ghcr.io/studioetrange/serialize-env-json:0.0.2 --help
    ```